playcanvas/developer.playcanvas.com/content/en/user-manual/designer/assets.md

 * If you drag a model asset into the Viewport, a new entity will be created with a model component with the model asset assigned.
 The viewport camera will automatically zoom to the newly created entity.
 * If you drag a material over a particular mesh instance in the Viewport, its material will be switched (as a preview) to the material being dragged.
 To make the material change stick, simply drop the material.
-* If you drag a cubemap over the background of a scene in the Viewport, the cubemap will be assigned as the skybox cubmeap of the scene.
+* If you drag a cubemap over the background of a scene in the Viewport, the cubemap will be assigned as the skybox cubemap of the scene.
 This property can also be set from the [Scene Settings][4].

+[1]: /user-manual/designer/menus-and-toolbar
-[1]: /images/user-manual/editor/assets-panel.png
+[2]: /images/user-manual/editor/assets-panel.png
-[2]: /user-manual/designer/inspector
+[3]: /user-manual/designer/inspector
-[3]: /user-manual/designer/viewport
+[4]: /user-manual/designer/viewport
-[4]: /user-manual/designer/settings
+[5]: /user-manual/designer/settings